arkane-systems/genie/othersrc/docs/readme.md

 The _clone-env_ setting lists the environment variables which are copied from outside the bottle to inside the bottle.
 It defaults to only WSL_DISTRO_NAME, WSL_INTEROP, and WSLENV, needed for correct WSL operation, plus DISPLAY, WAYLAND_DISPLAY, and PULSE_SERVER, needed for WSLg but any other environment variables which should be cloned can be added to this list.
 This replaces the former ability to copy additional environment variables by editing _/usr/libexec/dumpwslenv.sh_.

 The _systemd-timeout_ setting controls how long (the number of seconds) genie will wait when initializing the bottle for _systemd_ to reach its "running" - i.e. fully operational, with all units required by the default target active - state.
 This defaults to 180 seconds.

+_genie_ (1.39+) also installs a pair of systemd units (_wslg-xwayland.service_ and _wslg-xwayland.socket_ and an override for _user-runtime-dir@.service_) to ensure that WSLg operates correctly from inside the bottle.
+If desired, these can be disabled and enabled independently of genie itself.

 ## USAGE